jaericho/jaericho.github.io/_posts/2024-02-06-Cowboy-Bebop.md

 I'm not going to write anything else about this.

 *UPDATE: 2024-02-06: It's over two years later and I still haven't finished this series.
-There's the sum of my review.*
+That's the sum of my review.*